Forward Solver¶

 simplices = triangulation.simplices

-define the mesh in a canonical form.
+vertices and simplices define the mesh in a canonical form.
 The first array of shape \(N_V\times d\) contains the coordinates of all vertices, with their respective index \(i\) defined via their position in the global vector.
 The second array is of shape \(N_S \times 3\), where \(N_S = 19602\).
 The three entries of a simplex \(j\), defined by its position in the global vector, contain the indices \(i_1, i_2, i_3\) of the vertices that simplex is composed of.

 Tensor Field¶